Lead World-Class EOS® Level 10 Meetings™ Powered by Ninety

 - Conclude: 5 minutes

 If you watched the video above, you noticed that having a Ninety software meeting manager removes the setting up and support aspects of running the meeting’s timing and flow.
-This is especially useful when you first begin the practice of the L10.
+This is especially useful when you first begin the practice of the Level 10 Meeting.
 We recommend setting roles in the meeting: a facilitator who guides us through the process and a scribe or a person to capture the information and next steps in the software.

 I’ve also found it very helpful to rotate these roles in the leadership team as they work on mastery before deploying this meeting framework to their departments.
 More on that later, but now, let’s go deeper on the agenda items.